Valve/valve.github.io/source/_posts/2014-07-04-from-object-to-functional-immutability.markdown

 You see now that in order to keep function pure we should never mutate its arguments, but create new objects and return them instead.
-Same function, but this time pure:
+Same function, but this time implemented as pure:

 {% codeblock lang:ruby %}
 def upcase_string(input)